 Be authentic.
 Find a voice.
 Tell your story.

-Lark is a specialist team of writers, editors and content strategists.
+Lark is a specialist team of writers, editors, designers and content strategists.
 We help inspiring brands to tell their stories – in their own words.

 From Macmillan Cancer Support to Bombay Sapphire, Kew Gardens to Imperial College London, we've created tone of voice guidelines, identified key messages, written straplines, articulated mission, vision and values, and crafted word-perfect copy for lots of brilliant organisations.

 We always start by listening – taking the time to understand your organisation, asking the questions that matter, and helping your people feel part of the process.